Introduction

 Common Mistakes or Misunderstandings

 One common misconception is that new oceans form quickly or suddenly.
 In reality, the process takes millions of years, with changes occurring at a rate of only a few centimeters per year.
-Another misunderstanding is that seafloor spreading happens uniformly across the entire ocean floor.
+And another misunderstanding is that seafloor spreading happens uniformly across the entire ocean floor.
 In fact, spreading rates vary between different mid-ocean ridges, and the process is often interrupted by transform faults or other geological features.

 Some people also confuse the formation of new oceans with the opening of existing ones.
 While the Atlantic Ocean is still growing due to seafloor spreading, it is not considered a "new" ocean because it formed hundreds of millions of years ago.
 True new ocean formation occurs when a continental rift system evolves into a fully developed ocean basin, as seen in the early stages of the Red Sea.